 ‘Enoteca’ translates as ‘wine library’, and wine can be seen everywhere — from the hundreds of empty bottles making up the decor to the full ones ready for drinking.

-Like stepping into the heart of old-time Europe, Enoteca offer traditional Roman fare with a wine list to die for and an interior to match.
-Before the trio of owners opened the restaurant five years ago, they peeled back the damage of time (also known as the '70s and pure neglect) to reveal original raw bricks, long-lost stained glass windows, and the original wooden floorboards.
+Like stepping into the heart of old-time Europe, 1889 Enoteca offers traditional Roman fare with a wine list to die for and an interior to match.
+Before the trio of owners opened the restaurant in 2008, they peeled back the damage of time (also known as the '70s and pure neglect) to reveal original raw bricks, long-lost stained-glass windows and the original wooden floorboards.

 In a case of old meets new but doesn't lose its roots, it is evident that there is passion behind the food, and even more so behind the wine.
 'Enoteca' translates as 'wine library', and wine can be seen everywhere – from the hundreds of empty bottles making up the decor to the full ones ready for drinking.
 Evidence is everywhere of good times past, and good times to be had.